Salesforce

 • Issue: Battery is not charging.

-• Cause: Blown T1 fuse, charging circuit issue.
+• Potential Causes: Blown T1 fuse, charging circuit issue, or battery requires replacement.

 What can I do?